The Ultimate Testosterone Replacement Therapy (TRT) Guide

 That same year two independent research groups chemically synthesized testosterone - Adolf Butenandt in Göttingen, Germany and Leopold Ruzicka in Basel, Switzerland.
 In 1939 these two men shared the Nobel Prize in Chemistry for this momentous discovery.

-It's from these findings that medical professional were able to diagnose male patients with hypogonadism and prescribe TRT.
-Now that we've discussed the emergence of TRT, let's examine how treatment options evolved over time.
+It is from these findings medical professional were able to diagnose male patients with hypogonadism and prescribe TRT.

-Researchers quickly determined that oral testosterone supplements we're an inefficient form of TRT since most of it was lost during processing by the liver.
+Researchers quickly determined oral testosterone supplements were an inefficient form of TRT since most of it was lost by liver processing.
 As a result, the first form of testosterone was compressed in to pellets and injected beneath the skin.

 In all, there are currently five forms of TRT on the market: injections/implants, gels, skin patches, mouth patches, and pills.
-Each of these treatment options offer upsides and downsides, and are discussed below.
+Each of with positive and negative associations.

-Testosterone injections/ImplantsThis is the oldest and lesser expensive treatment option ($30 per month) that produce noticeable results.
-Testosterone can be directly injected in to the muscles or implanted in to soft tissues in pellet-form.
-The body absorbs testosterone over a period of 2-10 weeks (depending on the form used) which means you don't have to worry about daily applications but you do have to schedule frequent visits with the doctor for injections.
+Testosterone Injections/ImplantsThis is the oldest and cost-efficient treatment option that produces noticeable results.
+Testosterone can be directly injected in to the muscles or implanted into soft tissues in pellet-form.
+The body absorbs testosterone over a period of 2-10 weeks (depending on the form used) which means you do not have to worry about daily applications.

 Some users avoid this issue by self-injecting testosterone in the comfort and convenience of their own home.
 Another drawback is the peak in testosterone levels immediately after injection followed by a slow decrease back to baseline over time.
 To combat these fluctuations medical professionals lower the per-injection dose, but the number of required visits increases.